NetherlandsForensicInstitute/hansken-extraction-plugin-template-python/README.md

-# Hansken extraction skeleton plugin for Python
+# Hansken Extraction Plugin skeleton for Python based on version 0.4.11

 This repository contains a skeleton for a Hansken extraction plugin written in Python.
 This skeleton plugin is a minimal but complete example of a plugin implementation,